jm-wltr/deep-learning-wall-tomography/docs/autoencoder.md

 # Autoencoder Module

-This document provides a concise explanation of the autoencoder implementation.
+This document provides a concise explanation of the autoencoder implementation (located in `models/autoencoder`).

 ## 1. Purpose